 So please take a look around by navigating to any of the topics in the sidebar that take your interest.
 Or you can simply scroll down and navigate from the main pages listed below, to subtopics that interest you.

 Need someone to explain option trading to you?
 Here are the essential things everyone should know about this fascinating subject.

 2. Covered Calls

-Covered Calls are considered one of the safest option trading techniques available today.
+These are considered one of the safest option trading techniques available today.
 Here we define them and explore the best techniques.

 3. Option Trading Strategies

-The best option trading strategies in some cases are a well kept secret.
+The best option strategies in some cases are a well kept secret.
 Let’s explore the more popular ones and some others which most have never heard of.

 4. Option Trading Systems

-There are many option trading systems out there and their promoters will always tell you that theirs is the one that will solve your financial problems and give you the freedom you’ve dreamed about.
+There are many options trading systems out there and their promoters will always tell you that theirs is the one that will solve your financial problems and give you the freedom you’ve dreamed about.

 5. Option Spread Trading